JacquesLucke/blender_vscode/README.md

 ## Addon Tools

+You can develop your addon anywhere, VS Code will create a **permanent soft link** (in windows: junction) to link you workspace:
+- for addons to `bpy.utils.user_resource("SCRIPTS", path="addons")`
+- for extensions to `bpy.utils.user_resource("EXTENSIONS", path="user_default")`

+Warning:
+- on windows uninstalling linked addon (junction) will result in data loss.
+If you are lucky you will get `PermissionError` when blender will try to delete git history.
+- on linux/mac from blender [2.80](https://projects.blender.org/blender/blender/commit/e6ba760ce8fda5cf2e18bf26dddeeabdb4021066) blender handles uninstalling links correctly.
+Addon will be unlinked and no data loss will occur.

 ### How do I create a new addon?

 Execute the **Blender: New Addon** operator and use the setup wizard.